atom/git-utils/README.md

 Returns the string reference name or SHA-1.

+### Repository.getIndexBlob(path)

+Get the blob contents of the given path in the index.
+Similar to `git show :<path>`.

+`path` - The string repository-relative path.

+Returns the string contents of the index version of the path.

 ### Repository.getLineDiffs(path, text, [options])

 Get the line diffs comparing the HEAD version of the given path and the given